 - Look at some weather diagrams

-- Read about weird weather, then complete a weather quiz to show off your knowledge
+- Complete a weather quiz to show off your knowledge

 - Explore a huge number of weather resources from Scijinks

 - Visit the Met Office in Exeter for a guided tour (you must be over 10 years of age) or go on a virtual weather office tour